2011 Malaysian Open

 The 2011 BMW Malaysian Open was a tennis tournament played on outdoor hard courts.
 It was the second edition of the Malaysian Open and was an International tournament on the 2011 WTA Tour.
-This was also be the first edition of the tournament to be sponsored by BMW.
+This was also the first edition of the tournament to be sponsored by BMW.
 The tournament took place from February 28 to March 6 at the Bukit Kiara Equestrian and Country Resort.

 The event was headlined by the participation of World No. 5 and French Open reigning champion Francesca Schiavone, World No. 15 Marion Bartoli, former World No. 1 Dinara Safina, the defending champion and World No. 22, Alisa Kleybanova and World No. 30 Lucie Šafářová among others.